-The Center for Global Workers’ Rights, in coordination with the Global Labour University, is launching a twelve month MPS program in Labor and Global Workers’ Rights (pending final presentation to the Board of Trustees of Penn State).
-The program, designed for mid-career US and international labor practitioners, will focus on strategic corporate research and campaigns, international and comparative employment relations systems, and workers’ rights in the global economy.
-The deadline for the 2014-2015 academic year has now passed.
-Look for announcements for the 2015-2016 academic year program in early 2015.
+The Center for Global Workers’ Rights, in coordination with the Global Labour University, offers a twelve-month MPS program in Labor and Global Workers’ Rights.
+The program, designed for mid-career US and international labor practitioners, focuses on strategic corporate research and campaigns, international and comparative employment relations systems, and workers’ rights in the global economy.
+The deadline is March 1, 2016.
+More information.

 Center for Global Workers’ Rights Co-Hosts the Global Labour Journal